-There are currently a variety of scholarships available to students who are beginning their third semester at MABTS.
+There are currently a variety of scholarships available to students of MABTS.
 Some scholarships are based on merit and some are based on need.
 After the designated scholarship application period, the Financial Aid Committee will assign scholarships to the students.